MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/manage.md

 # Get started managing the Awards and Recognition app

-As an Awards and Recognition program admin, you can create custom experiences for your users in the Awards and Recognition app.
+Create custom experiences for your users in the Awards and Recognition app.
 A program admin can:

 - See and update all the data.
 - Configure awards, award assessment ratings, nomination periods, groups, and group membership.
 - Approve, reject, withdraw, or cancelling nominations.
 - Create, update, or delete language localization data (this capability can be assigned to any user).

-You can get started by configuring the Awards and Recognition Administration app and the Employee Experiences Base app.
+Get started by configuring the Awards and Recognition Administration app and the Employee Experiences Base app.

 ## Create awards and assessment ratings